leikareipa/leikareipa.github.io/blog/gemini-advanced-vs-gpt-35-in-operating-a-gui-framework/content.md

 ## Final notes

 As I spend more time with Gemini Advanced, I develop some concerns.
 The model is good at talking but its ability to reason can be superficial and it easily ends up hallucinating extrapolations from a weak basis.
-It has several smells of a small model or one confused by excessive guardrails.
+It has smells of a small model or one confused by excessive guardrails.

 The next version of Gemini reportedly will ship with a very large context window but is otherwise expected to be comparable to the current model.
-Which is to say, the near-term usefulness of Gemini for coding looks uncertain.
-It's great if you can fit large sections of your codebase in-context, but less great if the model draws a blank trying to reason about it.

-As per this test and others, Gemini does tend to beat GPT-3.5 in coding, but that bar is too low in my opinion.
+Which is to say, the near-term usefulness of Gemini for coding looks uncertain &ndash; as per this test and others, Gemini as-is does tend to beat GPT-3.5, but that bar is too low in my opinion.